 Comparison shopping engines (CSE's) give ecommerce merchants the opportunity to attract new customers, increase sales, and go head-to-head against the competition.

-What are Comparison Shopping Engines?Comparison shopping engines collect product information, including pricing, from participating retailers and then display that collective information on a single results page in response to a shopper's search query.
-In this way, shoppers can compare each retailer's price, shipping options, and service on a single page and choose the merchant that offers the best overall value.
+Comparison shopping engines are channels for collecting product information, including pricing, from participating retailers and then display that collective information on a single results page in response to a shopper's search query.
+In this way, shoppers can compare prices, shipping options, and service from multiple retailers on a single page and choose the merchant that offers the best overall value.

-Google Shopping is probably the largest and best know comparison shopping engine.
+Google Shopping is probably the largest and best known comparison shopping engine.
 Products submitted to Google Shopping will also be displayed on standard Google search results and are integrated with Google's pay-per-click platform, Adwords.

 In addition to presenting products on its site, PriceGrabber has a market research tool, Market Report, that allows retailers to track consumer purchase and product pricing trends.
 When you list your products on PriceGrabber, you'll also be listed on Yahoo Shopping which is a nice added bonus.

-Shopping.com is part of eBay's family of companies and is another great channel for merchants to put their products in front of perspective buyers.
+Shopping.com is part of eBay's family of companies and is another great channel for merchants to put their products in front of prospective buyers.
 Shopping.com also partners with The Find, another CSE on this list.

-7. Bing Shopping (Free)
+7. Bing Shopping Campaigns

 Amazon isn't technically a comparison shopping engine, but they work in a similar fashion.
 When you register for Product Ads you can upload your products manually or via FTP.
 Amazon will then create ads for your products using the information provided in your product file.
 When you set your budget, your ads will go live and you'll pay-per-click.

-The Cost of Comparison Shopping EnginesAlthough some of the CSE’s are free, most are going to charge you per click-through or per action.
+Most CSE’s are going to charge you per click-through or per action.
 With pay-per-click, sellers pay a set fee or bid each time that a potential customer clicks on that merchant's link.
-Here's an example using Amazon:

 Most CSE's require retailers to submit a formatted product feed.
 This feed must meet a CSE-defined specification and should be updated frequently.
 The CSE uses scripts to parse and ingest the data from the feed, displaying the included information on results pages as appropriate.

 Shopify merchants have several apps available that make submitting product feeds to CSE's easier and in some cases, automatic.
-Regardless of how a feed is created, smart merchants will work to optimize descriptions and prices get the most sales possible.Learn 50 Ways to Make Your 1st Sale
+Regardless of how a feed is created, smart merchants will work to optimize descriptions and prices to get the most sales possible.